-With the growing movement of switching to meatless and plant-based diets, the humble meatballs we have grown accustomed to now have the aforesaid alternative versions of themselves—and they still look and taste like their meat-based counterparts, with some even claiming that the plant-based versions are a better choice due to the guilt-free feeling they offer.
+With the growing movement of switching to meatless and plant-based diets, the humble meatballs, if oven cooking your meatballs make sure you get the temperature and time right by following our guide on how long to cook meatballs in the oven.
+We have grown accustomed to now have the aforesaid alternative versions of themselves—and they still look and taste like their meat-based counterparts, with some even claiming that the plant-based versions are a better choice due to the guilt-free feeling they offer.

 We got you!

 In this article, we will be teaching you about vegetarian meatballs, mainly how to make them from scratch (that taste good), how to store or freeze them, as well as what certain dishes you use or serve vegetarian meatballs with.